-If you’re thinking about working with a debt settlement company to negotiate or settle your debts, you should ask them some essential questions before you sign up.
+Debt settlement, also known as debt negotiation or debt resolution, means your creditors have agreed to accept less than the full amount you owe them.
+If you’re considering working with a debt settlement company to negotiate or settle your debts, you should ask them some essential questions before signing up.
 Getting these answers can help you determine if the settlement company is legitimate and if it is the best option for your financial situation.

-What Is Debt Settlement
+What Is Debt Settlement?

 Also known as debt negotiation or debt resolution, debt settlement means your creditors have agreed to accept less than the full amount you owe them.
-Most creditors will not accept settlement offers if it appears you can pay the full amount, however.
-So debt settlement often requires you to stop paying entirely.
-Instead, you make payments to the settlement company, which holds the payments in escrow until you have enough to offer a lump sum and negotiate a lower total payment.
+Most creditors will not accept settlement offers if it appears you can pay the full amount.

-Here’s where to start your conversation to see if the debt settlement company is on the up-and-up.
+Here’s where to start your conversation to see if the debt settlement company is on the up and up.
 If you encounter any one of the following red flags, it’s a good idea to consider another company.

 This has more to do with the individual you are talking to than the company as a whole, but you do want to make sure that you are talking to a debt consultant rather than a salesperson.
 IAPDA certification requires training in debt solutions and credit counseling.